dankuck/dankuck.github.io/_posts/2021-04-03-trumans-map-5-loss-aversion.md

 “What?”
 I looked at Marlon.

-He flashed a guilty look and then looked away at the ground.
+He flashed a guilty face at me and then looked away at the ground.

 “You two talk about me behind my back?”